SYNT 2026 : 15th International Workshop on Synthesis

 architectures, execution environments, and software development for

-programming, programming models such as component-based, object- and
+tools for concurrent programming, programming models such as

 Paper submission